 In the year 1991, two scholars Walsh and Ungson, worked together to study and understand the process behind organizational memory.
 The researcher initiated the collective decision-making interpretations, typically evolving as a part of an organization science that remains active even after an employee or experienced team member has left the firm.

-In response, organizational memory can fetch, store, and share knowledge and data among individuals.
+In response, organizational memory can fetch stored knowledge, and share the data among individuals.
 As a human being, memory means to gain, store, and retrieve human data in the form of documentation.
 In other words, it refers to companies or industries that have a group of people that work together to work on their tasks and activities.

 Apart from organizational memory, there exists an institutional memory or corporate memory.
 It uses three basic terms interchangeably that consist of information, mainly information of value for re-use in the application.